INFANTS

 Torticollis

-Torticollis, or wry neck, is a condition where muscles on one side of the neck, especially the sternocleidomastoid or SCM, are constantly contracted or in spasm, causing the head to tilt, rotate to oshutterstock_305671484ne side or extend backward.
+Torticollis, or wry neck, is a condition where muscles on one side of the neck, especially the sternocleidomastoid or SCM, are constantly contracted or in spasm, causing the head to tilt, rotate to one side or extend backward.
 While the exact cause of torticollis is unknown, the condition has been shown to respond especially well to correction of misalignments of the atlas, the top bone in the cervic al spine.
 Torticollis can be congenital (present at birth, often associated with traumatic birth) or acquired later in life.
 If you notice that your child is experiencing symptoms of torticollis, be sure to bring them in to get checked!

 Earaches